What is a Restraining Order?

-Requests for Restraining Orders that are submitted by 8:45 a.m. are available for pickup the following court day from 2:30 p.m. to 3:00 p.m. at 1100 I Street, in the Family Law lobby, window #1.
+Requests for Restraining Orders that are submitted by 8:45 a.m. are available for pick up the following court day from 2:30 p.m. - 3:00 p.m. at 1100 I Street, in the Family Law lobby, Window #1.

-After 3:00 p.m., the orders can be picked up on the following court day from the Family Law Clerk's Office located at 1100 I Street, Modesto, CA. Clerk's office hours are Monday through Thursday from 8:00 a.m. to 3:00 p.m and on Fridays from 8-12:00 p.m.
+After 3:00 p.m., the orders can be picked up on the following court day from the Family Law Clerk's Office located at 1100 I Street, Modesto, CA. Clerk's Office hours are Monday - Thursday from 8:00 a.m. - 3:00 p.m and on Fridays from 8 - noon.

-- Stanislaus County Law Library located at 1101 13th Street, Modesto
+- Stanislaus County Law Library located at 1101 13th Street, Modesto, CA.

 What is an Ex Parte Notice?

-When you are seeking a temporary order you are required to give the other party at least 24 hours notice of your intent to seek temporary orders against him or her.
+When you are seeking a temporary order you are required to give the other party at least 24 hours' notice of your intent to seek temporary orders against the other party.

 A Declaration re: Notice Upon Ex Parte Application for Orders MUST ALWAYS be filed when requesting any ex parte order for Domestic Violence Restraining Order or Request for Order with temporary orders.